-In institutional claims, the HCPCS code occurs only on Revenue Center (CDTYPE = "R") details, which are in Institutional DET claim files (REV claims prior to 2012 ESRD and 2010 pre-ESRD), but may not be present on all such records.
-See HCPCS and MOD1-MOD5 in Institutional Claims Details and Revenue Center Details for more details.
-In Physician/Supplier and DME claims, HCPCS code occurs in DME Line files, and PS Line files See HCPCS and MOD1-MOD2 in Physician/Supplier Claims for more information.
+- In institutional claims, the HCPCS code occurs only on Revenue Center (CDTYPE = "R") details, which are in Institutional DET claim files (REV claims prior to 2012 ESRD and 2010 pre-ESRD), but may not be present on all such records.
+See HCPCS and MOD1-MOD5 in HCPCS and MOD1-MOD5 in Institutional Claims Details and Revenue Center Details for more details. - In Physician/Supplier and DME claims, HCPCS code occurs in DME Line files, and PS Line files See HCPCS and MOD1-MOD2 in Physician/Supplier Claims for more information.